 - It does get as cold as it looks so be prepared if you’re there in winter.

 - Do not under any circumstances try to outsmart security.
-If you do try, be prepared for serious bodily harm to take place.
-Security at the Kremlin consists of serious people doing serious work, and they don’t want to joke around with tourists trying to be funny.
+If you do try, be prepared for it to go very, very badly.
+Security at the Kremlin consists of serious people doing serious work, and they don’t want to joke around with tourists that have had too much to drink and think they’re funny.

 - Like most places that attract tourists from around the world it is wise to arrive early.